Refinancing Your FHA Loan to a Conventional Loan

 3. What is the current value of my home?

-4. What is my existing home equity?
+4. What is my home equity?

 If you have more than 20% equity in your home, converting from an FHA into a conventional home loan makes a lot of sense.
-If you have less than 20% equity, an FHA Streamline Refinance may be better suited to your situation.
+However, even if you don’t have 20% equity, refinancing into a conventional loan can still be a good option.
+In most cases, you can take advantage of a much lower monthly mortgage insurance premium and still lower your rate

 5. Can I afford refinancing closing costs and fees?